abobija/idfx/README.md

 mkdir -p ~/bin && cd ~/bin

-# Download idfx into ~/bin
+# Download idfx and make it executable

-curl -L -o idfx https://raw.githubusercontent.com/abobija/idfx/main/idfx
+curl -L https://raw.githubusercontent.com/abobija/idfx/main/idfx -o idfx && chmod u+x idfx

-# Mark idfx as executable

-chmod u+x idfx

 # Add ~/bin to PATH by sourcing ~/.profile script (inside of profile script there is command that adds ~/bin to PATH only if that dir exists)